erangi/podcasts/index.md

 * [שיר אחד One Song](https://www.kan.org.il/content/kan/podcasts/p-8131/) - Similar to Song Exploder, covering Israeli songs and artists (Hebrew)
 * [כאן 88 הסכתים](https://www.kan.org.il/content/kan/podcasts/kan88/) - Series of deep-dive episodes about major artists (Hebrew)
 * [ספיישל 88](https://www.kan.org.il/content/kan/podcasts/p-8199/) - Each episode discusses and plays the music of an album or artist (Hebrew)

-### Research
-* [Disseminate](https://shows.acast.com/disseminate) - Interviews with researchers about specific research projects they've done.
-Most episodes are about systems research, which is (of course) the most interesting.
-* [ACM ByteCast](https://acmbytecast.podbean.com) - Interviews with researchers, mostly about their careers.
-* [Computer Architecture Podcast](https://comparchpodcast.podbean.com) - Interviews with researchers in the computer architecture field.
-* [Microsoft Research Podcast](http://blubrry.com/microsoftresearch/) - Interviews with MS researchers.
-Was much more interesting before it became AI-only.

 ### Stories and long interviews
 * [CoRecursive: Coding Stories](http://corecursive.com) - Stories about software developers that made a difference.
 Very well told.